IIIF/training/iiif-online-workshop/October2020.md

 * Tasks:
   * Work on projects and presentation

-The above sessions will set hands on work for participants to complete and participants are expected to participate in the meeting or watch recordings for these core sessions.
-There is the following Google calendar available which you can subscribe to:

 ## Calendar
+There is also a course Google calendar available which you can subscribe to:
 <div id="calendar-container"></div>

 <script type="text/javascript">